Williams Partners: Atlantic Sunrise Clears Another Hurdle, But Delay Risks Remain

 The project will consist of compression and looping of the Transco Leidy Line in Pennsylvania along with a greenfield pipeline, referred to as the Central Penn Line, connecting the northeastern Marcellus producing region to the Transco mainline near Station 195 in southeastern Pennsylvania.
 Facilities will be added or modified to allow gas to flow bi-directionally.

-The current project design includes ~183 miles of new greenfield pipe (Central Penn North & Central Penn South), two pipeline loops totaling about 12 miles (Chapman Loop, Unity Loop), 2.5 miles of existing pipeline replacement, two new compressor facilities in Pennsylvania, and other facility additions or modifications in five states (Pennsylvania, Maryland, Virginia, North Carolina, South Carolina).
+The current project design includes ~183 miles of new greenfield pipe (Central Penn North and Central Penn South), two pipeline loops totaling about 12 miles (Chapman Loop, Unity Loop), 2.5 miles of existing pipeline replacement, two new compressor facilities in Pennsylvania, and other facility additions or modifications in five states (Pennsylvania, Maryland, Virginia, North Carolina, South Carolina).

-The project's cost is estimated at $3 billion (Williams Partners' net investment is expected to be approximately $1.9 billion).
+The project's cost is estimated at $3 billion.
+(Williams Partners' net investment is expected to be approximately $1.9 billion.)

 Implications

 Today's announcement is obviously important, as it provides certainty with regard to a major milestone in the regulatory process.
 I would argue, however, that the announcement was "anticipated news."
-As a reminder, in October, the FERC modified its environmental review schedule and established December 30, 2016 as the date for its issuance of the final EIS.
+As a reminder, in October, the Federal Energy Regulatory Commission ("FERC") modified its environmental review schedule and established December 30, 2016 as the date for its issuance of the final EIS.
 An upset was unlikely, in my opinion, but an element of "black swan" risk for the stock existed.

-The issuance of the final EIS is a key element of the FERC review process that normally should lead to FERC's final decision within few months.
-However, the approval by the FERC is not the only category of permits that will be required for the project to go ahead.
-Constitution provides a highly relevant precedent in this regard.
-As a reminder, Constitution did receive final approval from the FERC but the process came to an impasse at the State level several months later.
-Opposition to Atlantic Sunrise in Pennsylvania is unlikely to be as severe as it proved to be to Constitution in New York State.
+The issuance of the final EIS is a key element of the FERC review process that normally should lead to the FERC's final decision within a few months.
+However, approval by the FERC is not the only category of permits that will be required for the project to go ahead.
+The Constitution pipeline provides a highly relevant precedent in this regard.
+As a reminder, Constitution did receive final approval from the FERC, but the process came to an impasse at the state level several months later.
+Opposition to Atlantic Sunrise in Pennsylvania is unlikely to be as severe as it proved to be to the Constitution pipeline in New York State.
 That said, the success of developing a greenfield project of this magnitude is never a slam dunk.
 Environmental opposition and NIMBY issues should not be underestimated.

 Delays in receipt by Atlantic Sunrise of certain non-FERC permits required to commence construction have been reported by Williams previously (it is important to mention that construction must occur within certain required environmental windows).

-Despite the delays incurred to date, Williams Partners has indicated that a portion of the Atlantic Sunrise - the expansion project along Transco's mainline - could come in service already during the second half of 2017.
+Despite the delays incurred to date, Williams Partners has indicated that a portion of the Atlantic Sunrise pipeline - the expansion project along Transco's mainline - could come in service already during the second half of 2017.
 Atlantic Sunrise certainly has an advantage as it relates to this part of the project.
 Williams Partners has an opportunity to begin providing service on this segment prior to completing the full project, in advance of putting the greenfield portion of the pipeline into service.
 Cabot, however, critically depends on the Central Penn North greenfield pipeline segment - from Susquehanna County to the Transco existing rights of way corridor - to be able to use Atlantic Sunrise to transport its volumes out of basin.

 Assuming continued progress in receiving the remaining regulatory approvals, Williams Partners anticipates beginning construction on the expansion portion of the project in mid-2017.
 Once completed, the segment would create a delivery path from the northern part of the Transco system into its southeast markets.
-Williams targets to complete the expansion in 2017, to be ready to ship natural gas volumes during the 2017-2018 heating season.
+Williams Partners targets to complete the expansion in 2017, to be ready to ship natural gas volumes during the 2017-2018 heating season.

-Cabot Announces A Sale and Purchase Agreeement
+Cabot Announces A Sale and Purchase Agreement

-In conjunction with announcing the issuance of the final EIA for Atlantic Sunrise, Cabot disclosed an additional three-year 150,000 MMBtu per day natural gas sale and purchase agreement related to Cabot's 850,000 MMBtu per day of transportation capacity on Atlantic Sunrise with an undisclosed party.
+In conjunction with announcing the issuance of the final EIA for Atlantic Sunrise, Cabot disclosed an additional three-year 150,000 MMBtu per day natural gas sale and purchase agreement related to the company's 850,000 MMBtu per day of transportation capacity on Atlantic Sunrise with an undisclosed party.
 Under the agreement, sales will commence once the Atlantic Sunrise project is in full service and is priced off a Gulf Coast benchmark.

 The Atlantic Sunrise project capacity subscribed to by Cabot or other shippers is now utilized to approximately 1 Bcf per day under firm sales agreements.
 Given that the full in-service is still quite remote, the already announced sale and purchase agreements indicate high demand for Atlantic Sunrise capacity.
 However, capacity utilization for this project is the least of the concerns.